jasonbayton/11ty/_src/android/advisories/android-15-pixel-issues.md

 https://www.youtube.com/watch?v=vmrL7WI2OmQ

 For further clarity, updating these apps manually from Google Play after setup, if automatic setup is skipped/stopped for example, will result in the same behaviour.
-This confirms to me, it is the act of pushing a new version of the app to devices, as until that happens these apps remain where they belong, in the parent profile.
+This confirms to me it is the act of pushing a new version of the app to devices, as until that happens these apps remain where they belong, in the parent profile.

 ### Workaround